cihanayindi/touchswipe-identifier-AIoT/README.md

 ## 🤝 Contributing

-For this course project, collaboration is within the team.
-For general inquiries or suggestions, feel free to open an issue.
+This project was developed by students of Adnan Menderes University for the CSE432 course.
+For general inquiries or suggestions related to the project, feel free to open an issue.

 ## 📝 License

-Educational Use Only.
+Educational Use Only - CSE432 Project, Adnan Menderes University.